yungmexx/V-Interact/readMe.md

 ### `AddPointOptions(id, options)`

-Adds more prompts to a point that's already there, without having to recreate it. `options` uses the same format as the `options` parameter in `AddPoint`.
+Adds more prompts to a point that already exists, without having to recreate it. `options` uses the same format as the `options` parameter in `AddPoint`.